mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

 Gary Orange
 ==== ======

-If you add an item name which already exists in the table, the new data replaces the existing item’s data.
+If you add an item name which already exists in the table, the new data replaces the existing item's data.

 .. code:: text

    /hadd Colors Gary Yellow

-This updates the Colors table, changing the item ‘Gary’ to contain the data ‘Yellow’ instead of ‘Orange’.
+This updates the Colors table, changing the item 'Gary' to contain the data 'Yellow' instead of 'Orange'.

 Value Retrieval
 ~~~~~~~~~~~~~~~